roninbar/ip-tcp-http/README.md

     1. If the destination address belongs to the local network:
         1. Send the packet, using the link layer, directly to the destination.
     1. If the destination address does not belong to the local network:
-        1. Send the packet, using the link layer, to the gateway (e.g. your DSL router).
+        1. Send the packet, using the link layer, to the _gateway_ (e.g. your DSL router).
         1. The gateway uses a _routing table_ to decide which neighboring router is closest to the packet's intended destination.
-        1. It uses the link layer to send it to that router (the next _hop_).
+        1. Use the link layer to send it to that router (the next _hop_).
         1. Each hop brings the packet closer to its destination.
 - So, an Ethernet frame contains an IP packet, which, in turn, contains the payload.